Tower Of Mask

 PC

 This feels too good to be true!
 How can it possibly be that I’m about to be the person to tell you there’s a new contender for the Legend of Grimrock throne?
-How is this not already the talk of the gaming town?!
-Seriously, Tower of Mask is a fantastic Dungeon Master-like with incredible combat, and deserves to go very big.
+How is this not already the talk of the gaming town?
+Seriously, Tower of Mask is a fantastic Dungeon Master-like with incredible combat, and one that deserves to become very big.

-I say “Dungeon Master-like” because as ever, people’s inability to use genre names correctly has rendered “dungeon crawler” to mean any game of any genre that’s set in a dungeon, and “blobber” is too obscure to be useful.
+I say “Dungeon Master-like” because as ever, people’s inability to use genre names correctly has rendered “dungeon crawler” to mean any game of any genre that’s set in a dungeon, and “blobber” is too obscure to be useful (and apparently only applies when there’s a party of characters).
 What I mean is, a tile-based, first-person RPG, with runic writing on the walls, trapdoors in the floor, and cubes of sparkly lights that’ll teleport you somewhere.
 That’s what we’ve got here, and while the written words (few and far between) are close to gibberish, everything else is completely splendid and I love it.
-(I should add, this is a Japanese game, and Japan has its own rich tradition of the genre about which I’m wildly ignorant, so forgive me for my entirely Western perspective on this throughout.)
+(I should add, this is a Japanese game, and Japan has its own rich tradition of this genre about which I’m wildly ignorant, so forgive me for my entirely Western perspective on this throughout.)

-This is a single-character game, and there’s no magic or potion mixing.
-And yeah, I miss having a team, miss making health potions, but it turns out, absolutely do not miss the panic of trying to stammer out runes to craft a spell in the madness of battle.
-And that’s because what Tower of Mask does so splendidly well is make combat feel alive and real-time, in a tile-based game,
+Tower of Mask is a single-character game, and there’s no magic nor potion mixing.
+And yeah, I miss having a team and I miss making health potions, but it turns out, absolutely do not miss the panic of trying to stammer out runes to craft a spell in the madness of battle.
+And that’s because what Tower of Mask does so splendidly well is make combat feel alive and real-time, in a tile-based game.

 Because you’re a party of one, your weapon is visibly held in front of you, swung according to its own properties and the skills of your character, and able to make contact if in reach of an enemy.
-This means that if you’ve got a long staff, you can poke them from two tiles away, but it also means you can catch baddies on the diagonal.
-This makes the tile-dodging combat of the genre so much more lively, really embracing the way most people game battles by sidestepping from attacks or to deliver blows.
+This means that if you’re holding a lengthy staff (none of that, thank you), you can poke enemies from two tiles away, and it also means you can catch baddies on the diagonal.
+This makes the tile-dodging combat of the genre so much more lively, really embracing the way most people game the genre’s battles by sidestepping from attacks, then sidestepping again to deliver blows.

-Each enemy type has a different ghastly mask that determines their abilities, and each requires a unique approach to safely battle.
+Each enemy type has a different ghastly mask that determines their abilities, and each requires a unique approach to safely fight.
 There are those who can use ranged fire attacks, those that swish little swords at a rapid pace, and–oh god–those who can ghoulishly vanish, then jump-scare appear right in front of you as they scream and hit.
 Eek!
-They’re brilliant, and fortunately, quite easy to kill.
+Those last ones are brilliant, and fortunately, quite easy to kill.
 Others take a proper beating, and given your weapons degrade with use, this all requires lots of careful balancing.

 This is all made easier by the amazing movement.
-You have a completely free mouse-look, letting you look around like in an FPS–it’s just movement where you are tile-bound.
-But this is all so smooth that you can fly around and barely need to ever turn on the spot in that stilted fashion.
-Trust me, it just works, and it’s how every blobber should be.
-And talking of which, the way you can throw items!
-There’s a dotted line showing you where things will land, so yes, at last, a DM-like where you can accurately throw a stone onto a distant pressure plate!
+You have a completely free mouse-look, letting you look around as if in an FPS—it’s just movement where you are tile-bound.
+But this is all so smooth that you can whizz around and barely feel like you’re laboriously turning 90 degrees on the spot in that stilted fashion, even though you are.
+Trust me, it just works, and it’s how every blobber should be from now on.
+And talking of new rules for the genre, the way you can throw items must be immediately adopted too!
+When you hold to throw something, an arched dotted line appears showing you where things will land, adjusting as you aim.
+So yes, at last, a DM-like where you can accurately throw a stone onto a distant pressure plate!
+Game changing.

 You have three item slots and three weapon slots that can be selected from on the fly, then three armour spots and six accessory slots for bonus items.
-Beyond that, at the start of the game you have a teeny inventory for carrying spares of torches, weapons, health potions, etc, but this expands with every new bag you find on your travels.
+Beyond that, at the start of the game your inventory is teeny, spaces for carrying spares of torches, weapons, health potions, etc, very limited.
+But this expands with every new bag you find on your travels.
 Often these are rewards for finding secret passages, or exploring out of the way, and each one feels like such a win, suddenly giving you two more inventory spaces for lugging about everything you could need.

 To balance this limitation (and of course it’s even less space than usual, given you’ve only one character), the save fountains found in levels are accompanied by magic chests that have loads of storage, and work like an MMO chest where your stuff appears in all of them.

-The puzzles are great, there are hidden switches all over the walls, and it feels so comfortable to play.
-Yes, I miss ranged combat being a bigger feature (you get magic weapons, but in the first four levels there’s nary a sign of a bow or arrow).
-Health potions are perfectly distributed, forcing you to worry and skirt around on low health, but find one just in time, but I do miss being able to make my own.
-But this is so brilliant, such a solid, excellent example of the genre with its own sensibilities, ideas, and such brilliant movement, that I’m far more delighted that it exists at all than I’m bothered by anything missing.
+The puzzles are great, there are hidden switches all over the walls, and it all feels so comfortable to play.
+Yes, I miss that ranged combat isn’t a bigger feature (you get magic weapons, but in the first four levels there’s no sign of a bow or arrow).
+Health potions are perfectly distributed, infrequent enough to force you to worry and squeak around on low health, then find one just in the nick of time—but I do miss being able to mix my own.
+Yet, this is such a solid, excellent example of the genre, complete with its own sensibilities, ideas, and such brilliant movement, that I’m delighted that it exists at all, rather than especially bothered by anything missing.

 You don’t need to know anything else.
 Just go buy it!
 What are you waiting for?
 And tell every other site to play it too.